subquery/documentation/docs/quickstart/quickstart-avalanche.md

   amount: String
 }
 ```

-**Important: When you make any changes to the schema file, please ensure that you regenerate your types directory.
-Do this now.**
+**Important: When you make any changes to the schema file, do not forget to regenerate your types directory.”**

 <CodeGroup>
   <CodeGroupItem title="YARN" active>